 - Engagement with Aboriginal community and service providers to guide the design of an Aboriginal sexual assault service.

 - Contracting of the Victorian Aboriginal Community Controlled Health Organisation (VACCHO), an Aboriginal Registered Organisation, to develop a learning and development strategy, designed to increase the capacity of the Aboriginal workforce.

 - The establishment of three Aboriginal sexual assault services tailored for Aboriginal people delivered by Aboriginal service providers.
-Practice will be informed by Nargneit Birrang, the Aboriginal Holistic Health Framework.
+Practice will be informed by Nargneit Birrang, the Aboriginal Holistic Healing Framework.

 What is next?

 - Continuation of the design, development and delivery of a set of practice tools and sustainable specialist training package for the Aboriginal workforce by VACCHO.